davidtucker/core/README.md

 Let me first explain how BabelJS and the TC39 committee work together and what my intention behind ***Proposal platform for Angular Components*** is.

 I assume that you have all heard of BabelJS and that it is used in almost every javascript project.
-With Babel you can use next generator Javascript today.
+With Babel you can use next generation Javascript today.
 I mean you can already test features in browsers that would normally not work.
 The best example is `async await`.
 This has been working long before native support.

 #### What does TC39 committee do?